 - Read a good book.
 When your house is nice and quiet, there is no better time to curl up with some coffee (my favorite is Blue Angel Coffee Company) and a good book.
-Right now I am reading Cuffs & Coffee: A Devotional for Wives of America’s Law Enforcement Officers.
-The devotionals really help to calm me if I am filled with worry over my husband’s job.
-I also love writing down my thoughts and reflections for each day.
+Be sure to grab my new book release, The Peacemaker’s Wife, a journal for reflection & encouragement for your life as a police wife.
+It has PLENTY of writing space and it is full of inspiring writing prompts.

 - Exercise.
 A great way to actively burn off some stress is to exercise.
 Whether you join a local gym, run in your neighborhood (in daylight please and never alone), or watch work out videos from home, it all helps to keep your body and mind healthy.

 - Journal Writing.
 Journaling (or a diary) is another wonderful way to let go of some of your stress and angst.
 It forces you to think about your thoughts as your put them down on paper and is a healthy release.

 - Volunteer.
 Check out any options in and around your community.
 Volunteering your time is a positive that will keep you busy while giving back.
 It is a win-win.
 Places like churches, nursing homes, and community centers are always looking for help.
 This is a great option if you don’t have children of your own yet.

 - Garden.
 Do you have a green thumb?
 I don’t, but maybe you do.
 I pull weeds, that is about it.
 But, if this is your thing, then I am sure your husband would love to come home to a beautiful yard filled with flowers and a fresh vegetable garden.